Frequently Asked Questions

 How much does professional organizing cost?

 In a nutshell, it depends.
 Sometimes, I work one-one-one with a client, so it is just my hourly rate.
 Other times, I need to bring in other organizers to get the job done quickly.
 I am priced in the mid-range for an organizer.
-New organizers tend to be in the $50/hr range, and highly certified and specialty organizers can be up to $125/hr.
+New organizers tend to be in the $50/hr range, and highly certified and specialty organizers can more than $125/hr.
 Considering I am only 1 of 8 organizers to earn my CPO-CD® designation, my rate is on the low side.

 Here is my fee structure: